No Need to Train Your RDB Foundation Model: Testing with Real-World RDBs

 \section{Testing with Real-World RDBs}

 For all experiments, RDBLearn extracts JUICE embeddings and converts to ICL samples using official benchmark training splits.
-We then choose $H \in \{2,3\}$ and the RDBLearn base model from TabPFNv2 \cite{hollmann2025accurate}, TabPFNv2.5 \cite{grinsztajn2025tabpfn}, and LimiX \cite{zhang2025limix} using dev sets (although RDBLearn is stable across these choices as shown below).
-No other hyperparameters or tuning is involved across all benchmarks.
+We then choose $H \in \{2,3\}$ and the RDBLearn base model from TabPFN-v2 \cite{hollmann2025accurate}, TabPFN-v2.5 \cite{grinsztajn2025tabpfn}, and LimiX \cite{zhang2025limix} using dev sets, although RDBLearn is stable across these choices as shown below. \textit{No other hyperparameters or tuning is involved whatsoever across all benchmarks}.
 Appendix \ref{app:experiment_details} contains additional experiment details.
+Note that for simplicity, RDBLearn is currently implemented to completely ignore all text-based features; this is \textit{not} the case for other baselines.

-\paragraph{Baselines.} We compare against the schema-agnostic \textbf{RT} (relational transformer) \cite{ranjan2025relational}, \textbf{Griffin} \cite{wanggriffin}, and \textbf{RelLLM} \cite{wu-etal-2025-large} models, all of which were pre-trained using the RelBench datasets \cite{robinson2024relbench}.
+\paragraph{Baselines.} We compare against the schema-agnostic \textbf{RT} (relational transformer) \cite{ranjan2025relational}, \textbf{Griffin} \cite{wanggriffin}, and \textbf{RelLLM} \cite{wu-etal-2025-large} models, all of which were pre-trained using the RelBench-v1 datasets \cite{robinson2024relbench}.
 As for pure language model baselines, we report results from \textbf{LLM-A} \cite{team2025gemma} (as tested in \citet{ranjan2025relational}) and \textbf{LLM-B} \cite{wydmuch2024tackling}; both of these rely on serialized RDB neighborhood representations and/or ICL samples, and both can operate without any RDB pre-training or per-dataset fine-tuning on classification tasks.
 Although not a verifiable baseline, for reference we also include the closed-source \textbf{KumoRFM} industry model \cite{fey2025kumorfm}.
-And finally, as a representative contrast outside of the foundation model scope of the others, we consider \textbf{RelGT} \cite{dwivedi2025relational}, a SOTA \textit{fully-supervised} approach that shares the same dense encoder as KumoRFM.
+And as a representative contrast outside of the foundation model scope of the others, we consider \textbf{RelGT} \cite{dwivedi2025relational}, a SOTA \textit{fully-supervised} approach that shares the same dense encoder as KumoRFM.
 In this way, at a conceptual level the key distinction between KumoRFM and RDBLearn lies in the choice of encoder, with the latter alone based on JUICE foundations from Sections \ref{sec:new_foundation} and \ref{sec:analysis}.
 All model hyperparameters were optimized per the specifications in prior work.